Advice On Making Plans With People

 Setting up things necessary for the plan to happen

 If you're going to a restaurant someone has to make the reservations.
 If you're having a barbecue or a party you have to go out and pick up the food and drinks.
-If you're going on a road trip someone has to rent a car, and maybe book accommodation somewhere.
+If you're going on a road trip someone might have to rent a car and book accommodation.
 If the event is fancy do people need to worry about suits or go dress shopping?
 You may also have to work out the logistics of how everyone's going to get there.
 Are some people splitting a cab?
-Do you have to give certain people a ride?
-Are some people meeting you down there?
+Do you have to give certain friends a ride?
+Are some of them meeting you there?

 Come up with an original plan or build on someone else's idea

-Coming up with your own plan takes more thought, and you may have to sell the idea to your friends a little more.
+Coming up with your own plan takes more thought, and you may have to sell the idea to your friends a little.
 It gives you more freedom to set up the kinds of events you want to attend though.
 What if you want to go to the annual car show, but none of your friends know it's coming to town?
-Again, you don't have to wait for anything to occur to other people first.
+Again, you don't have to wait for anything to occur to them first.

 Just as common is taking someone else's vague suggestion, fleshing it out, and making it a reality.
 Like an acquaintance may casually mention having drinks sometime, but not follow up on it.
 You can pick a specific time and place and ask them if they want to go.
-The benefit of this route is other people have already expressed interest in the activity, someone just needs to get it going.
-A fruitful source of unrealized ideas is the shit friend's talk when they're drinking.
-Yeah, sometimes talk of, "We should all rent a cottage together!!!!" comes to nothing, but if someone actually picks up the ball, it might happen.
+The benefit of this route is other people have already expressed interest in the activity.
+Someone just needs to get it going.

-Have a solid plan in mind before asking people
+Have a semi-solid plan in mind before asking people

-When asking people to do something, it's better not to go the vague route of saying, "We should do something some time." or, "We should catch up, it's been forever since we last got together."
-That shows you're interested in hanging out with them, but it's not the ideal recipe for action.
-For one, you're transferring some of the responsibility for arranging something on to them, which they may not be up to.
+This isn't a hard guideline, and it depends on the friend, but all else being equal, when asking people to hang out it's better not to go the vague route of saying, "We should do something sometime." or, "We should catch up.
+It's been forever since we last got together."
+That shows you're interested in spending time with them, but it's not the ideal recipe for action.
+For one, you're transferring some of the responsibility for arranging a plan on to them, which they may not be up to.
 Overall, it's too easy for the other person to go, "Yeah, we should..." and then leave it at that.

 Once people have accepted your plan, be open to it changing in any way

-When everyone's agreed to your plan, but are working out the details with each other, it's not totally yours anymore.
+If you're arranging something with a bigger group, and everyone's agreed to your plan, but are working out the details with each other, it's not totally yours anymore.
 Don't get too hung up on it going one particular way.
 Be flexible and be prepared for the date, location, time, or even every last detail to change, possibly multiple times.
-Also, except things to change up until the very last minute.
-They may even change on the cab ride there.
-Obviously there are times where you have to be more rigid than others, like if a band is coming to your city for one date this year, but if you just want to get together with some friends, what's it matter if you're doing it on Friday instead of Saturday?
-Or heading at 12 instead of 11?
+Also, expect things to change up until the very last minute.
+They may even change on the ride there.
+Obviously there are times where you have to be more rigid, like if your favorite band is coming to town for one date this year, but if you just want to get together with some friends, what's it matter if you're doing it on Friday instead of Saturday?
+Or heading out at 12 instead of 11?

 Another thing to accept is that until you're actually there with everyone, the plan could fall through at any time.
-It may never get off the ground because everyone is too busy in the first place, or their schedules all conflict.
+It may never get off the ground because your friends are too busy in the first place, or their schedules all conflict.
 Or it could be canceled at the last minute because two of the four people attending can't make it after all.
-I used to be a lot more uptight about this stuff, and I tended to take it personally when things didn't work out.
-I'm easier going now and have made peace with the randomness.
+These things just come with the territory, and it does no good to be too uptight about them.
+Try to embrace the randomness.

 For larger activities, don't get too hung up on certain people attending